 All students will participate in:

-All STEM activities are delivered by experienced science communicators from the Australian Museum, Royal Botanic Gardens, partnering universities and research institutions, and professional science education providers.
-Educators can advise of their preferred show/panel discussion and workshop in the booking request form, and preferences will be considered in confirming the specific schedule for booked groups.
+All activities are delivered by experienced science communicators from the Australian Museum, Royal Botanic Gardens, partnering universities and research institutions, and professional science education providers.

 What is the cost per student?

 Participation is $18 (inc GST) per student.
-Supervising teachers do not incur a cost as duty of care remains the responsibility of the booked school or group.
+Supervising teachers or educators do not incur a cost as duty of care remains the responsibility of the booked school or group.

-A minimum charge of 20 students per booked group applies.
-Registered homes schools may wish to purchase as a group or through an association.
+A minimum charge of 20 students per school group applies.

 Can I get a refund if I need to cancel or reduce my group booking?